allwefantasy/delta-plus/README.md

 ```

 when `idCols` and `operation` is not configured, then we will execute normal Append/Overwrite operation.
-If you have `idCols` setup, then it will execute upsert operation.
+If you have `idCols` setup, then it will execute Upsert operation.
 If you have `idCols`, `operation` both setup and operation equal to `delete`, then it will delete table records in df.

-Spark Code:
+Spark Code for Compaction:

 ```scala